Lynnesbian/love-linux-builder-mirror/Getting Started.md

 The AppImage and Flatpak scripts provide customisation points so you can build distributions of your game instead.
 All these files need to go in the root directory of the repo.
+> Note from lynnesbian: This means that if you cloned this repo to `/home/you/love-linux-builder`, then the files below should *also* be in `/home/you/love-linux-builder`.

 Both AppImage and Flatpak: